johnnyw66/MQTT-SMS-Gateway/README.md

 My code started to misbehave whenever I ran the Selenium Webbrowser engine in headless mode.
 By 'misbehave' I mean that the webserver I was 'scraping' would bring up the usual 'Prove you are not a Robot' check page.

-Not being sure of what goes on under the hood - I started to use **mitmproxy** to trace HTTP events - and thought I sussed out this behaviour was because graphics was not being loaded - and so routes and possible cookie settings were not being initiated.
+Not being sure of what goes on under the hood - I started to use **mitmproxy** to trace HTTP events - and thought I sussed out this behaviour was because graphics were not being loaded - causing HTTP redirects and possible cookies not being set.
 Inevitably my suspicions were proved wrong when I started to use the alternative Webbrowser Engine Playwright.
 All my problems with running the engine in headless mode disappeared!